yauh/php-ci/README.md

 ----

 Unfortunately the playbooks are not as clean as I would have wanted them to be.
 Especially since the _pear_ command is not very forgiving and produces errors that had to be ignored.
 Also currently only the Yii framework is really integrated as it is the one I work with.
+Also Jenkins does not update the already existing plugins.

 Changelog
 ---------